jose456891/tripletench4/README.md

     ├── EDA.ipynb # jupynter notebook for exploratory analysis and scratch pad

+├── screenshots/

+    ├── "Average car price dovetail.png" # This graph represents average vehicle prices by year in the platform.
+Loks like a dovetail.
+The plateau is around the 2000s cars.
+These years seems to have the lowest price on average.

+    ├── "Capitalizaiton by vehicle year.png" # This graph represents vehicle years and ther market capitailization in the platform.
+Looks like cars 2 years old 2016 (assuming 2018 is current data year) have the highest market capitalization.

+    ├── "Market Capitalization by Model" # This graph represents vehicle model market capitalization.
+Looks like the F150 is America's most popular model.

 ├── app.py # Main Streamlit app

 ├── functions.py # Helper functions for data preparation and plotting